TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Solutions2Template.md

 * Use code formatting for code (inline and block), values, parameters, properties, operations, methods, functions, language keywords, and directory and file names
 * Enclose error messages in quotation marks
 * Insert a blank line after every heading
+* Don't use more than five (5) sections per article.
 * Don't use internal links, which users can't access.
-This includes review.microsoft.docs links and aka.ms links.
+This includes `review.microsoft.docs` links and `aka.ms` links.
 -->